-The scene where Vincent catches his wife cheating, removes the television set and later throws it from his car was lifted from a similar scene with Dennis Farina in Crime Story, also produced by Michael Mann.
+The scene where Vincent catches his wife cheating, removes the television set and later throws it from his car was lifted from a similar scene with Dennis Farina in Crime Story (1986), also produced by Michael Mann.

 In the UK, the film was given a '15' rating for both its cinema and video release and passed uncut in both instances.
 It was re-released in 2000 with a new 'Underground Epics' video cover, bearing an '18' certificate.
 However, this was not a different version of the film - the content was the same as the '15' version.
 The '18' certificate was a mistake, and the video cover was withdrawn.

-The phrase 'Time is Luck' is used by McCauley when talking to Eady about their relationship and having time for them.
-(It is also used in Manhunter when Molly talks to her husband, Will Graham, and Miami Vice, when Isabella is talking to Sonny about their relationship.)
+The catchphrase 'Time is Luck' is used by McCauley when talking to Eady about their relationship and having time for them.
+(It is also used in Manhunter (1986) when Molly talks to her husband, Will Graham, and Miami Vice (2006), when Isabella is talking to Sonny about their relationship.)

 disowned the TV version aired by NBC.
 Mann offered to restore seventeen of the cut minutes, NBC decided to instead cut 40 minutes of the film out in order to fit a 3-hour TV time-slot - Mann said, "You can call it a Michael Smithee or an Alan Mann movie."